Reviewed: 25 February 2021

 This mailbox is monitored 7 days a week from 9am until 5pm for urgent enquiries.
 On receipt a member from this team will contact you.

-A Travel Registration Form is still required as part of the ‘Urgent Exemption’ application process.
+A Compassionate Application is still required in all cases.
 Once approved, you will then able to book your travel to the island.

 Please follow and apply using the online application form provided in the Compassionate Application Process section below.